The Back Story

 Brian Whetten, Ph.D.

 That said, what really excites Brian is his family.
-He lives in Los Angeles with his wife Nicole, where they spend much of their time wondering how their two daughters can be so cute.
+He lives outside Los Angeles with his wife Nicole, where they spend much of their time wondering how their two daughters can be so cute.

 Nicole Whetten, M.A.